 Myth #10: “With the Cloud you can’t ever stay on or run previous versions if you want to, you are always forced to update to the latest release, right?
 I might not always be ready to do that, plus some plug-ins might not yet work with the newer version.”

 No, in fact it’s optional – and your call.
-Creative Cloud makes updates available for those who want to install them, but the application manager will not automatically update your system without your go-ahead… You can continue using the versions you have already downloaded, and then choose if and when to install the new releases, whenever is convenient and best for you.
-On average for each CC tool, the pacing of available upgrades has been every 2-3 months.
-And IT administrators can use the new Creative Cloud Packager utility to fully control all aspects of deployment on any group of computers.
+Creative Cloud makes updates available for those who want to install them, but the application manager will not automatically update your tools without your go-ahead… You can continue using the versions you have already downloaded, and then choose if and when to install the new releases, whenever is convenient and best for you.
+On average for each CC tool, the pacing of available upgrades has been every 3-4 months.
+And IT administrators can use the powerful Admin Console to fully control all aspects of deployment on any group of computers.